xlp0/PublishedVaults/StudyNotes/Hub/Theory/Category Theory/Operator Theory/Subtraction.md

 ---
-Aliases: Subtraction, subtraction, Minus, minus, difference, differ
+Aliases: Subtraction, subtraction, Minus, minus, Subtract, subtract, difference, differ
 ---

 In operator theory, subtraction refers to the operation of subtracting one operator from another.